irmabdiaz/irmabdiaz/README.md

 ### QA Engineer | Manual Testing | API Testing

-I'm passionate about software quality and enjoy ensuring applications deliver reliable and high-quality user experiences through structured testing and continuous improvement.
+I'm passionate about software quality and enjoy ensuring applications deliver reliable user experiences through structured testing and continuous improvement.

 I enjoy ensuring that applications work as expected through structured testing, clear documentation, and attention to detail.
-I'm passionate about improving software quality by validating functionality, identifying issues, and contributing to reliable user experiences.
+My goal is to contribute to software quality by validating functionality, identifying issues, and supporting reliable user experiences.

 ---